gokulmInfy/m2x-arduino/README.md

 We provide a series of examples that will help you get an idea of how to use the `M2XStreamClient` library to perform all kinds of tasks.

 Note that the examples may apply to certain types of boards.
-For example, the ones with `Uno` in the name apply to `Arduino Uno` boards, while the ones with `Yun` apply to `Arduino Yun` boards.
+For example, the ones with `Uno` in the name apply to `Arduino Uno` boards only, while the ones with `Yun` only apply to `Arduino Yun` boards.

 Note that the examples contain fictionary variables, and that they need to be configured as per the instructions above before running on your Arduino board.
 Each of the examples here also needs either a Wifi Shield or an Ethernet Shield hooked up to your device.

-In the `UnoPost`, `EthernetUnoPost` and `YunPost`, a temperature sensor, a breadboard and 5 wires are also needed to get temperature data, you need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.
+In the `UnoPost`, `EthernetUnoPost` and `YunPost`, a temperature sensor, a breadboard and 5 wires are also needed to get temperature data, and you will need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.

 After you have configured your variables and the board, plug the Arduino board into your computer via a Micro-USB cable, click `Verify` in the Arduino IDE, then click `Upload`, and the code should be uploaded to the board.
 You can check all the outputs in the `Serial Monitor` of the Arduino IDE.

 UnoPost
 -------

-This example shows how to post temperatures to M2X server.
-Before running this, you need to have a valid M2X Key, a feed ID and a stream name.
+This example shows how to post temperatures to M2X.
+Before running this example, you will need to have a valid M2X Key, a feed ID and a stream name.
 The Arduino board needs to be configured like [this](http://cl.ly/image/3M0P3T1A0G0l).
 In this example, we are using an [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) board.
-If you are using other boards, keep in mind that we are reading from `A0` in the code, the wiring should be similar to this one shown in the illustration.
+If you are using other boards, keep in mind that we are reading from `A0` in the code and the wiring should be similar to this one shown in the illustration.

 UnoPostMultiple
 ---------------